Viz38/Strapi-CMS-MCP/README.md

 ## 🚀 Usage

-You can run the commands using `strapi-cms-mcp <command>` if you installed it globally, or `npm run strapi-mcp -- <command>` if you are running it from the project directory.
+You can run the commands using `strapi-cms-mcp <command>` if you installed it globally, or `npm run strapi-cms-mcp -- <command>` if you are running it from the project directory.

 ### `list-content-types`